Slump No More: 5 Poses for a Healthy Thoracic Spine

 2. Crescent Moon Pose

 This variation of Arms Overhead Pose is a great way to develop more side-bending ability in your thoracic spine.
-Like for Arms Overhead Pose, I often first practice this pose dynamically side to side and then hold it on each side for 3-6 breaths.
+I practice this pose dynamically from side to side and then hold it on each side for 3 to 6 breaths.

-2. As you exhale, bend your upper body and your arms to the right about 6-12 inches while keeping your legs strong, then inhale back to vertical; exhale to the left and inhale back to center; repeat 2 more times side-to-side.
+2. As you exhale, bend your upper body and arms to the right about 6 to 12 inches while keeping your legs strong.
+Then, inhale back to vertical.
+Exhale to the left and inhale back to center.
+Repeat two more times side-to-side.

 3. Release your arms to your sides for a few breaths in Mountain Pose.

-4. Return to Arms Overhead Pose, and then move into Crescent Moon Pose to the right and stay for 3-6 breaths.
+4. Return to Arms Overhead Pose, and then move into Crescent Moon Pose to the right and stay for 3 to 6 breaths.

-5. Come back to vertical and repeat on the left for 3-6 breaths.
+5. Return to vertical and repeat on the left for 3 to 6 breaths.

 6. To come out of the pose, return to vertical and release your arms to your sides.